 - Different headlines can increase your bottom line, particularly if you’re using pay-per-click ads and including the keyword.

-- Also test images to see if drawings give you better results then photographs or black and white versus color.
+- Also, test images to see if drawings give you better results than photographs or black and white versus color.

-- To create your A/B Test, in your Act-On account navigate to Content>A/B Test Content then click New A/B Test.
+- Navigate to Content > A/B Test Content then click New A/B Test.

 - You can now select the options you want for your Test Method and Test Completion.

 - Once you have your A/B Test set up, you will then Save your A/B Test before you can Start Test.

 Measure Your Success

 Your landing page dashboard shows how well your landing pages are generating traffic.